Chart Color Schemes

 The level of general health in Athelstone is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Athelstone shows superior health outcomes with both youth and elderly experiencing low prevalence of common ailments.
+Athelstone shows above-average health outcomes, with both younger and older age groups experiencing low prevalence of common health conditions.

 Frequently Asked Questions - Health